-Tap water in Siem Reap is for sure not the best in the world.
-Most people use it to brush their teeth and did not have any problems.
+It is not recommended to drink tap water in Siem Reap, however many people use it to brush their teeth and do not have any problems.
 Bottled water is easily available everywhere.

 Is it safe to drink water with ice cubes?